 - A: The ISSP-SA exam covers the material in Domain 1: Core Sustainability Concepts of the Job Task Analysis (JTA).
 The ISSP-CSP exam covers the material in Domains 2-6.
 See the Exam Content Outline section of the Candidate Handbook for more details.
 You must pass the ISSP-SA exam before you can apply for the ISSP-CSP.

 - Q: I want to apply for the ISSP-CSP.
 Do I need to apply for the ISSP-SA first?

-- A: Yes, you must first apply for and take the ISSP-SA exam before being eligible to apply for the ISSP-CSP.
-The ISSP-SA test covers the first category in the Job Task Analysis - basic sustainability concepts - while the ISSP-CSP exam covers the other five categories, so you must pass BOTH exams to be awarded the ISSP-CSP.
+- A: Yes, you must pass the ISSP-SA exam before being eligible to apply for the ISSP-CSP.
+The Job Task Analysis (JTA) on which the ISSP credentials are based include six (6) domains of knowledge.
+The ISSP-SA test covers the first domain in the JTA - basic sustainability concepts and tools - while the ISSP-CSP exam covers the other five domains of the JTA.
 Please see the Candidate Handbook for more details.

 - Q: I am not sure if I have enough education or work experience for the ISSP-CSP.
 How can I tell?

 - A: Please review the Eligibility Criteria.
-If you are not sure if you have sufficient years of experience for the ISSP-CSP, please review the Job Task Analysis (JTA).
+If you are not sure if you have sufficient years of experience for the ISSP-CSP, please review the 2013 ISSP Body of Knowledge Report and the Job Task Analysis (JTA).
 The JTA outline the specific activities in which sustainability professionals have experience.
-We do not review material except as part of the application process.
+We do not review material except as part of the application process, nor can we offer judgement as to a candidate's eligibility outside of the application process.